Mexican Spotted Owl, stretching...

 View and Download Repeating Shapes Poster

-Topics: hexagon, square, triangle, repeat, sample, tessellation, array, matrix, lattice, point, systematic, grid, extent
+Topics: hexagon, square, rectangle, triangle, repeat, sample, tessellation, array, matrix, lattice, point, systematic, grid, extent

 Author: Jeff Jenness